Pyline Tangsuvanich

 Fixtures are items attached / affixed to the space in a semi-permanent manner.
 They can be removed and relocated without impacting the structure.
 Examples include lighting and shelving.

-Why is FF&E important?
+Why is FF&E important to a project?

 What should I consider when selecting FF&E?